PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Methods

 \subsection{Distributed Single SNP Association Testing}

-For the association testing stage of the of the analyses, the participants engage in a one-off communication with the server, helping them retrieve the $\chi^2$ values associated with each SNP.
-This is outlined in Algorithm \ref{alg:distributed_testing} below.
+For the next stage of the analyses, the nodes engage in a one-off communication with the server, helping them retrieve the $\chi^2$ values associated with each SNP (Figure \ref{fig:architecture2} F).
+This is outlined in Box \ref{box:assoc-test} below.
+Note that the server sees the final $\chi^2$ values, but has no direct access to underlying genotype or phenotype data.
+Furthermore, in case this also needs to be hidden, one can shuffle the ordering of SNPs in the study preventing the server from linking specific $\chi^2$ statistics to identifiable SNP positions.
+The computational nodes can apply thresholds using standard criteria on these p-values locally.